top of page

 The flutes let air between food and blade, making what you’re cutting less likely to stick to the blade.
 Which makes chopping smoother, faster and more efficient.
 If you are a heavy user of your knives and need to sharpen them a lot, the straight edge would be a better choice.
 If you sharpen so much that you get down to the flutes of the fluted edge blade, it will eventually interfere with your slicing edge.
 But this will probably only happen to professional chefs using the blade over a number of years.

-We offer the same blade in different lengths – so which should you choose?
-Smaller blades will give you versatility and agility, but if you’re going to be slicing larger items like watermelon or pumpkins, then the bigger the blade the better.
-Having the necessary length ensures less risk of slipping or getting stuck, and less risk of injury.Our carving knives also come in two widths – normal or extra-wide.
-The extra-wide is ideal if you are carving large joints of meat like roast beef or lamb, because it lends the blade more precision and power for smoother slices
+We offer the same blade in different lengths.
+Smaller blades provide versatility and agility, while larger blades are better for slicing bigger items like watermelon or pumpkins, reducing the risk of slipping or getting stuck, and minimizing injury.
+Our carving knives come in two widths: normal and extra-wide.
+The extra-wide option is ideal for carving large joints of meat like roast beef or lamb, offering more precision and power for smoother slices.

-• Are all the knives Dishawasher safe?
+• Are all the knives Dishwasher safe?

 All Victorinox Nylon, Fibrox and polyoxymethylene handle knives are dishwasher safe.
 All Rosewood handled knives however are not dishwasher safe.
 However, we recommend to keep your knives looking in there best condition to avoid the dishwasher if possible – a light gentle soap wash directly after use is sufficient in keeping your kitchen knives in order.